christofel04/Real-Time-Customizable-Dashboard-of-G-Form/README.md

 To create this Real-Time Dashboard User used [Louis Owen's Blog](https://towardsdatascience.com/real-time-visualization-of-google-form-responses-in-streamlit-1e7fd20c6574) as references.

-The Web App is build using **Streamlit and Python Programming Languages**.
+The Real Time Customizable Dashboard is build using **Streamlit and Python Programming Languages**.
-The Machine Learning Models contained here are:

-- Random Forest Classifier
-- XGBoost Classifier
-- K - Neighbors Classifier
+The Workflow to Create this Dashboard are:

+- Create Credentials in Google API Console
+- Scraping Datas from Google Forms Responses and Save it As CSV file
+- Create Dashboard Using Streamlit in Python
+- Deploy the Real Time Customizable Dashboard using AWS's EC2 Services

 The survey result can be seen on the repo.